OCA/account-financial-tools/account_lock_date_update/README.rst

 Account Lock Date Update
 ========================

-Allow an Account adviser to update locking date without having access to all technical settings.
+Allow an Account adviser to update lock dates without having access to all technical settings.

 Installation